-Why?
-If you do not file a Response and your Divorce turns ugly, your spouse can file a Request for Default.
-A Default effectively takes away your leverage and your voice.
-You spouse is free to proceed without you.
-Because most of us have at least some assets, money, personal property, gifts, vehicles, debts etc. and some exposure to pay financial support or right to receive it, we usually recommend that you file a Response so that you can protect your interests if you aren’t sure you and your spouse will come to a full agreement on all divorce-related issues.
+If you do not file a response and your divorce turns ugly, your spouse can file a Request for Default.
+A default effectively takes away your leverage and your voice.
+Your spouse is free to proceed without you.
+Because most of us have at least some assets, money, personal property, gifts, vehicles, debts, and some exposure to pay financial support or the right to receive it, we usually recommend that you file a response.
+This is done to protect your interests if you aren’t sure you and your spouse will come to a full agreement on all divorce-related issues.

-- Depending upon your county and your spouse’s preference, you may not have to prepare the mandatory forms (such as financial disclosures);
+- Depending upon your county and your spouse’s preference, you may not have to prepare some mandatory forms (such as financial disclosures).

 - You send the message to your spouse that you would like to work cooperatively toward a full resolution.

-If you do not file a Response because you and your spouse have chosen to work with a mediator and/or negotiate a resolution outside of court, make sure your spouse agrees (in writing) to grant you an extension.
-This will allow you to keep working towards an agreement but if things get messy – you can jump into the action by filing a Response.
+If you do not file a response because you and your spouse have chosen to work with a mediator or otherwise negotiate a resolution outside of court, make sure your spouse agrees (in writing) to grant you an extension.
+This allows you to keep working toward an agreement.
+But, if things get messy, you can jump into action by filing a response.

-If you and your spouse are working toward an agreement on all issues (or already have a notarized agreement), you may choose to not file a Response.
-In this case, your spouse will still take your default, BUT you have a say in the final outcome because you have reached a written, enforceable agreement.
+If you and your spouse are working toward an agreement on all issues (or already have a notarized agreement), you may choose to not file a response.
+In this case, your spouse will still take your “default,” BUT you will still have a say in the final outcome as you reach a written, enforceable agreement.
 This is called a “default with the agreement.”
 In default with the agreement, you both review and sign the final agreement showing you agree to the terms.

-Most of our users filed a response with the court (as a just-in-case precautionary measure) but also ultimately reach an agreement with their spouse on all issues.
+Most members who choose to file a response with the court do it as a just-in-case precautionary measure.
+They ultimately reach an agreement with their spouse on all issues.

-If you decide to file a Response and have not agreed to an extension, you must file it within 30 days from date of “service” (personal delivery) or within 30 days of signing the Notice and Acknowledgment of Receipt if your spouse effectuated service without personal delivery.
+If you decide to file a response and have not agreed to an extension, you must file it within 30 days from the date of “service” (personal delivery) or within 30 days of signing the Notice and Acknowledgment of Receipt if your spouse served you without personal delivery.